muratk3n/thirdwave/en/2015/07/mesquita-game-theory.md

 # Bruce bd Mesquita's Game Theoretical Method

-Bruce bd Mesquita (BdM) developed a method to predict how decisions are formed within a group of people, few nations, alliances, parliaments so forth.
-It does not matter whether the group has some internal animosity, or is of the same party; the method still works.
+Bruce bd Mesquita (BdM) developed a method to predict how decisions are formed within a group of people, nations, alliances, parliaments so forth.
+It does not matter whether the group has internal animosity, rivalry or is within generally like-minded actors; the method still works.

-The first version of the method took 3 data points per person to gauge where the overall decision would lead.
+The first version of the method took 3 data points per stakeholder to to base further computation on.
 Per issue, these measurements are 1) clout (how much influence an actor has on the issue), 2) his/her position represented on a 0-100 scale, and 3) a salience measure, how much an actor cares about that issue.
 Later versions added hawkish / doveness as well.

-Then processes this data as part of a repeated game in which he finds the optimum point for all parties involved, across all dyads, taking into account whether actors are hawks, doves, passives, etc. At every iteration an actor tries to bring someone else to their position, whether useful or not depends on the 3 attributes listed, if someone has high salience on an issue, has lots of influence, this person might not be swayed, but can be if some of the base numbers change.
-So forth.
-Doing this many iterations, a group optimality is reached, and that is the final decision.
+Then BdM processes this data as part of a repeated game in which he finds the optimum decision point for all parties involved, across all dyads, taking into account whether actors are hawks, doves, passives, etc. At every iteration all actor try to bring someone else to their position, whether successful or not, or how much depends on the 3 attributes shows earlier, if someone has high salience on an issue for example, has lots of influence, this person might not be swayed, but can be if some of the base numbers change, etc. Performing this many iterations, a group optimality is reached, and that is the final decision.

-A very important feature of the method is that clout, position and salience data points need not be researched by anyone.
-Any observer who reads enough papers, follows politics can come up with these numbers.
+A very important feature of the method is that clout, position and salience data points need not be researched.
+Any observer who reads enough papers, follows politics can come up with them.
+This is in favor of the method, that its base data is commonplace.

+"Can representing positions between 0-100 scale work?".
+It does surprisingly.
+In fact I'd suggest anyone who thinks about issues to think of this scale, in a way we all use it in our heads, no matter how complex, if granular enough the issue can be represented as numbers between 0 and 100.

+The Mean Voter Position

 A very rough version of this computation would be simply computing the mean voter position, just to demonstrate the base data of the method.